resource-watch/nrt-scripts/ene_008_oil_chemical_spill_incidents/README.md

 Please see the [Python script](https://github.com/resource-watch/nrt-scripts/blob/master/ene_008_oil_chemical_spill_incidents/contents/src/__init__.py) for more details on this processing.

-You can view the processed Oil and Chemical Spill Incidents dataset [on Resource Watch](https://resourcewatch.org/data/explore/US-Oil-and-Chemical-Spills).

 **Schedule**

 This script is run daily.
 The exact time that the script is run to update the dataset can be found in the the `time.cron` file.
 This time is in Coordinated Universal Time (UTC), expressed in cron format.